mattjmorrison/django-media-masher/README.rst

 Why Does it suck?
 ===================

+Django Media Masher doesn't suck (it's awesome, I wrote it), but the problem is solves does!

 All JavaScript and CSS should be optimized so it downloads quickly, however nobody wants to write optimized JavaScript or CSS because it is horribly unreadable and